itsakettle/itsakettle.github.io/_posts/2023-12-31-4-loop_vs_recursion.md

 tags: [python3, refresh]
 image_width: 50%
 ---

-...here's a simple example where recursion is a bad idea.

 Consider a function that is given a list of words and needs to return the number of occurrences of a given letter across all the words.